g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 2. **HTTP/2:** To make use of HTTP/2's multiplexing, header compression, and server push features, large-scale websites and platforms that place a high priority on performance and user experience frequently implement it.
 A few websites that use HTTP/2 are  [Google](https://www.google.com.ng/) (including YouTube, Gmail, and Google Search), [Facebook](https://www.facebook.com/), [X (Twitter)](https://twitter.com/?lang=en), [Amazon](https://www.amazon.com/) and [Netflix](https://www.netflix.com/).

 3. **HTTP/3:** Based on the QUIC protocol, HTTP/3 is a relatively modern technology that may still be being adopted by large websites.
 Nonetheless, a few businesses and services have started testing HTTP/3 in live settings.
-As an illustration, consider the following:
-* [Cloudflare](https://www.cloudflare.com/): (certain websites hosted by Cloudflare support HTTP/3)
-*  [Google](https://www.google.com.ng/): (HTTP/3) has been tested by certain services including Google Search and YouTube
-*  [Fastly](https://www.fastly.com/): (HTTP/3) is supported by some websites hosted by Fastly CDN
+[Cloudflare](https://www.cloudflare.com/),  [Google](https://www.google.com.ng/) and [Fastly](https://www.fastly.com/) are a few examples.

  ## Protocol Recommendations for Website Development